shaquillekiragu/family-tree-builder-yii2/README.md

 ## Tech Stack:

-- Nuxt 3: As the full-stack project framework
+- Yii2: As the full-stack project framework
-- Nuxt Server - Nitro: As the backend server
-- NuxtUI: For UI components
 - TailwindCSS: As a CSS styling framework
-- TypeScript & @types/node: For data typing
-- PostgreSQL: As the database solution
+- MySQL: As the database solution
-- Prisma: For database management
 - Render: For full-stack project deployment

 <br>